The AI Layoff Trap: Extensions

 \subsection{Endogenous Wages}

 A central insight of \citet{acemoglu2018race} is that endogenous wage adjustment can stabilize the automation path: as firms automate, displaced workers increase labor supply, pushing wages down; lower wages narrow the cost saving from automation and discourage further displacement.
 This self-correcting feedback is a natural candidate for resolving the demand externality identified above.
-We show that it raises the threshold at which the externality activates but cannot close the wedge once it does.
+We show that it raises the threshold at which the externality activates and, short of driving wages all the way to AI's cost~$\cc$, cannot close the wedge once it does; the only wage path that eliminates the wedge does so by collapsing worker income, so wage flexibility resolves the inefficiency only at a distributional cost a planner who values workers ($\mu > 0$) would reject.

 In \citet{acemoglu2018race}, wages are determined by labor-market clearing in a full general equilibrium; we adopt a reduced-form representation that captures the key qualitative feature of their mechanism.
 Let the wage depend on the aggregate automation rate: $\ww(\abar)$ with $\ww(\abar) > \cc$ and $\ww'(\abar) \leq 0$; firms take the prevailing wage as given when choosing~$\alpha_i$.
-This specification requires only that wages fall when aggregate labor-market slack increases, a property shared by efficiency-wage models, where the no-shirking wage declines with unemployment \citep{shapiro1984equilibrium}, and by the empirical wage curve, where \citet{blanchflower1995introduction} document a robust negative relationship between wages and unemployment across more than a dozen countries.
+This specification requires only that wages fall when aggregate labor-market slack increases, a property shared by efficiency-wage models, where the no-shirking wage declines with unemployment \citep{shapiro1984equilibrium}.
 In our setting, automation displaces workers into the labor pool, generating exactly this type of slack.

 Both the cost saving $\ss(\ww) = \ww - \cc$ and the demand-loss parameter $\ell(\ww) = \lambda(1-\eta)\ww$ are increasing in the wage, so falling wages affect both sides of the automation margin: they shrink the private incentive to automate (the self-correcting channel) and reduce the demand loss per automated task.
 The equilibrium automation rate is therefore a fixed point in which automation, wages, and the externality are jointly determined.
 Despite this richer feedback, the threshold $\nn^{*} = \ell/\ss = \lambda(1-\eta)\ww/(\ww - \cc)$ rises as wages fall, because the cost saving $\ss = \ww - \cc$ contracts faster than the demand loss $\ell = \lambda(1-\eta)\ww$.
 The structural source of the distortion, however, is unaffected.